Code-Institute-Submissions/svickery-lakkafurniture/README.md

 The site changed a lot from its original conception.
 Due to time constraints due to health issues and working a full time job also I had to rapidly change while thinking on my feet.
 The basic needs are there, but I would have preferred to add a review system to the site.

+## Features

+The website has a scrolling effect on the index page and reviews page using a parallax effect.
+This is so the website not only looks good but also be navigated easily.
+There are seperate pages for different needs such as sign up form, log in form and add review form once a member.
+The navigation bar has been fixed at the top so that all pages are available during use of the site.
+In total there are nine pages available to use.
+However if you are not a member there are only four pages to view.
+On the reviews page there is a search bar to search for whichever movie they would like to see a review of.
+There is a footer with social media links at the bottom of each page.
+This footer also contatins copyright information.

+#### Home

+The Home page features one large photography covering the top of the page.
+This includes hero text on the image.
+The hero text has a link to join the website as a member.
+Below the image there is an about section explaining to the user what the website is for and how they can get involved themselves.
+The name of the site also appears as a header and there is no logo used for the site.

+#### Reviews

+The reviews page has a similar layout to the home page with a large image at the top and hero text allowing the user to join as a member easily.
+Below this image there are then cards which have large eye catching images and beneath those images, there is all the information you would need about a movie.
+Below that further is the review of the movie.
+This review section has a scrolling effect so that the user doesn't have to navigate elsewhere to read it in its full form.
+At the bottom of the review is the contributors name.

+#### Sign Up

+A page linked on both the home and review pages.
+There is a basic form for your details to become a contributor to the site.
+This form also has a link to the terms and conditions of the website.

+#### Log In

+This page has a simple log in form for users who are already members.

+#### Profile

+Once a user has logged in, they will be redirected immediately to their own profile page.
+This has a flash message to welcome the user, a title for the profile user and an add review button underneath.
+This is designed to encourage the user to contribute immediately.
+Beneath that the user will be able to see all their past reviews they have written.
+Each review has an option to edit and delete in bold red.
+The edit function opens a new page.

+#### Add Review

+Located in the navigation bar as well as being able to from the previously mentioned add review button on the profile page.
+Users can add a review whenever the choose and will be given a simple form to follow.
+This includes a url link for the user to add for the review.
+Once the information is complete and the review is written, there is a submit button to add this to the site.
+This review will be visible to all people navigating to the site.
+Dropdown menu's have been added to the genre and rating fields, to make it easier for the user.

+#### Edit Review

+This is not available in the navigation but links directly from the edit button.
+This page will render all the previous information supplied in the review.
+Dropdown menu's have been added to the genre and rating fields, to make it easier for the user.

+#### Log Out

+This is located in the navbar and is only a single click function.

+#### Terms and Conditions

+Not located in the navbar and only accessible from the sign up form.

+#### Footer

+In the footer is copyright information and links to the social media sites.

+#### Possible Future Features

+* Use an API to bring local current showing times in cinemas near them.
+* A comments section for each review.
+Only members are allowed to use this.
+* Could be expanded to include TV shows also.

 ## Technologies Used

 * The project uses HTML, CSS and JavaScript languages.